henryvalentine/Hahn.ApplicatonProcess/README.md

 - In Hahn.ApplicatonProcess.May2020.Domain, Logging is facilitated by the Microsoft.Extensions.Logging.Abstractions package and by levaraging dependency injection

 - The API documentation is handled with Swashbuckle and can be.
 A clickable link to view the documentaion is provided at the Application's page

+- For Localisations: I used Hahn.ApplicatonProcess.May2020.Web\ClientApp\src\languages.json to provided English and Deutsch variants of the strings and labels used on the Application page and form.
+I used Google translation to get the German equivalent of the English words but I don't know how correct the translations are.
+The words not translated to German are the error messages that I return from the server

+- I also wrapped the entire application in i18next provider at the in Hahn.ApplicatonProcess.May2020.Web\ClientApp\src\index.tsx